Hydraulic Boundary Conditions

 FLOW-3D has the capability to read external files having more than 500 data points specified as input information.
 This allows the input of very accurate rating curves for any arbitrary river profile.

 This video shows an example of a flood wave simulation.
 The inlet boundary condition has a rating curve that is producing a supercritical flow associated with an incident flood wave.
 The outlet has a rating curve boundary condition for subcritical flow.
 This combination of boundary conditions, with the time-dependent flood wave at the inlet causes the formation of a hydraulic jump in the modeled domain.
 The four charts show the variation in fluid elevations at the boundaries corresponding to the changing volume flow rate.

-If only the flow rate of a river is known on an inlet boundary, and no information about the fluid elevation is available, then the new boundary type Only Discharge could be selected for the inlet.
+If only the flow rate of a river is known on an inlet boundary, and no information about the fluid elevation is available, then the boundary type Volume Flow Rate can be selected for the inlet.
 This sets a fluid elevation in accordance to the flow situation in the domain adjacent to the inlet boundary area.
 The only input the user needs to provide, in addition to the volume discharge rate (time dependent or not), is a minimum fluid elevation.
-The minimum fluid elevation is used, for example, as a way of preventing the change of the flow regime from sub-critical to a super critical regime.
+The minimum fluid elevation can be used (for example) as a way of preventing the change of the flow regime from subcritical to supercritical.

 This video shows the same setup as the previous video, except that the inlet boundary has been changed to a subcritical, volume flow rate.
 Since the inlet is no longer forcing a supercritical flow, the modeled domain maintains a subcritical flow condition throughout.